 Creamy persimmon porridge might be my new favourite way to start my day this winter.
-This is the first time I’ve tried adding persimmon to porridge and I gotta say, it’s good.
+This is the first time I’ve tried adding persimmon to porridge and it’s good.
 Easily in the top three ways to eat persimmon for me and fruit in oatmeal is always a happy thing.
 Cooking the persimmons with the oats softens them and makes the whole dish sweeter without adding any sugar.

 - 2 cups water